|

 Chris was new to the Web and had a love for trains and computers.
 When Chris

-first came on the Web he found it challenging to find rail-related sites, so he
+first went online he found it challenging to locate rail-related sites, so he

 started his own directory of railroad web sites.
 During its first week online, RailServe

-received its first review, from Program One Radio Network.
+received its first review, from the (now defunct) Program One Radio Network.
 Before long, Chris was receiving many

 new link requests from his visitors and